-Hong Kong protesters push ahead with mass rally despite suspension of controversial bill
+Hong Kong protest: Large-scale march under way despite suspension of controversial bill

 Violent clashes

-The decision by to go ahead with Sunday's protest comes follows violent clashes between police and protesters Wednesday, after tens of thousands of mostly young people surrounded the city's government headquarters, forcing legislators to postpone a debate on the bill.
+The decision to go ahead with Sunday's protest follows violent clashes between police and protesters Wednesday, after tens of thousands of mostly young people surrounded the city's government headquarters, forcing legislators to postpone a debate on the bill.

-Protest organizers are calling for authorities to drop charges against the 11 people arrested Wednesday, amid criticism of police tactics.
+Protest organizers are calling for authorities to drop charges against the 11 people arrested during protests Wednesday, amid widespread criticism of police tactics.

-Up to 5,000 riot police fired 150 rounds of tear gas, rubber bullets and bean bag rounds in clashes with protesters.
+Up to 5,000 riot police fired 150 rounds of tear gas, rubber bullets and bean bag rounds during the course of the day.
 The number of tear gas canisters used was almost double the amount fired during 2014's pro-democracy Umbrella Movement, when the city was brought to a standstill for 79 days.

 Videos from Wednesday's protest showed police spraying tear gas directly into protester's faces and beating them with batons.